chrisaihe/MavenFuzzyFactory_SQL_Analysis/README.md

 # MavenFuzzyFactory_SQL_Analysis
-This repository contains the data analysis on various datasets using SQL more specifically MySQL.
+This repository contains the data analysis on the Maven Fuzzy Factory e-commerce store using SQL and further visualizations done with Excel.